-Some other time I’ll write about how I got through this experience, how I healed, or how this experience was in many ways the catalyst for becoming the “constantly developing new ways to help people work on their stuff” helper-mouse habits expert I am now.
+Some other time I’ll write about how I got through this experience, how I healed, or how this experience was in many ways the catalyst for the work we do here now.

 But today I want to tell you about the books.